-- 10.2.1 The period of Ineligibility, subject to Rule 10.2.4 shall be four years where: - 10.2.1.1 The anti-doping rule violation does not involve a Specified Substance or a Specified Method, unless the Athlete or other Person can establish that the anti-doping rule violation was not intentional. - 10.2.1.2 The anti-doping rule violation involves a Specified Substance or a Specified Method and DFSNZ can establish that the anti-doping rule violation was intentional. - 10.2.2 If Rule 10.2.1 does not apply, subject to Rule 10.2.4.1, the period of Ineligibility shall be two years. - As used in Rule 10.2 the term "intentional" is meant to identify those Athletes or other Persons who engage in conduct which they knew constituted an antidoping rule violation or knew that there was a significant risk that the conduct might constitute or result in an anti-doping rule violation and manifestly disregarded that risk.
-An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall be rebuttably presumed to be not "intentional" if the substance is a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition.
-An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited Inorganisations to be more lenient with dopers.
-The lack of harmonisation of sanctions has also frequently been the source of conflicts between International Federations and National Anti-Doping Organisations.]
+- 10.2.1 The period of Ineligibility, subject to Rule 10.2.4 shall be four years where: - 10.2.1.1 The anti-doping rule violation does not involve a Specified Substance or a Specified Method, unless the Athlete or other Person can establish that the anti-doping rule violation was not intentional. - 10.2.1.2 The anti-doping rule violation involves a Specified Substance or a Specified Method and the Commission can establish that the anti-doping rule violation was intentional. - 10.2.2 If Rule 10.2.1 does not apply, subject to Rule 10.2.4.1, the period of Ineligibility shall be two years.